Welcome to Middle School

 The Bible has shared the same message about relationships for over 2,000 years.
 Christians believe a relationship with Jesus is the cornerstone of experiencing the good life, of success.
 The Bible teaches that knowledge is a relationship.
 It is this knowledge, this joy, this understanding of the world that I hope will be at the centre of everything we do at Swan.

-To join us in Middle School, please fill out the contact form below, or feel welcome to contact our Registrar Mrs Marie Reid on (08) 9374 8300.
+To join us in Middle School, please fill out the contact form below, or contact our Registrar Mrs Marie Reid on (08) 9374 8300.
 We'll reply to you shortly with answers to any questions, information on enrolment availability, and upcoming tour dates.